 7. Build an Emergency Fund

 When things go south, you need to have extra cash with you.
-An emergency fund is a separate savings account that you will need in case something unexpected happens.
+An emergency fund is separate savings account that you will need in case something unexpected happens.
 Allotting money to an emergency fund must be your utmost priority especially when you’re not living with your parents anymore.

 You need to be prepared when you get sick, lose a job, need home repairs, or book an unanticipated trip.
 For starters, start evaluating your net income and expenditures.
 Then you could decide how much of your extra income could be placed in your emergency fund.